sekulovskin/research-archive-masters-thesis/README.md

 ## Content:

-Note, this repository does not contain a separate Data folder, since all the data used within the paper is either simulated within the `R` scripts or openly available from `R` packages.
+All the data used within the paper is either simulated within the respective `R` scripts or openly available from `R` packages.

 ### *Scripts*

-The `R` scripts within each separate folder should be run in the order specified here.
+The `R` scripts within each separate folder should be run in the specified order given here.
 Please note only run the scripts that are explicitly mentioned in order to obtain the same results as the ones stored in the `Output` folder.
 In other words, the additional scripts are usually `R` functions that are sourced within the main scripts.
-The ordering of the scripts correspond to the ordering of the sections within the paper.
+The ordering of the subfolders within this folder corresponds to the ordering of the sections within the paper.

+ - **data**

+    - `data.R` - illustrates all the different simulated data sets used throughout the paper .
+This is the script mentioned in the Data section of the paper (the data sets correspond to those given in Figure 1).

- - effective_sample_size:
+ - **effective_sample_size:**

     - `effective_sample_size.R`

        Produces:

-    - `effectve-sample-size.csv`, and the parameter estimates presented in Table 3 of the paper (not saved in the csv)
+    - `effectve-sample-size.csv`, and the parameter estimates presented in Table 4 of the paper (not saved as a `.csv`)

- - sensitivity-analysis:
+ - **sensitivity-analysis:**

     - `sensitivity-analysis.R`

         Produces:

-    - `sensitivity.csv` , and the model fit presented in Table 2 of the paper (not saved in the .`.csv`)
+    - `sensitivity.csv` , and the model fit presented in Table 2 of the paper (not saved as a `.csv`)

- - j-ref_frac-ref:
+ - **j-ref_frac-ref:**

     - `jref-example.R`

     (there is no output saved from this script in the `Output` folder, you can see the results directly in the console)

- - simulation:
+ - **simulation:**

     - `simulation-data.R`